WordPress provides an easy-to-use, powerful and flexible tool to manage your content online.

 Learn how to configure WordPress discussion settings here:

-The post slug is a user-friendly post URL that WordPress automatically creates from the post title …
+The post slug is a user-friendly (and search engine friendly) URL that is normally created from the post title …

 (Post – Permalinks URL)

-The Slug module lets you change the post slug, which is also known as your Permalink URL …
+The Slug module allows you to modify the post slug, which is also known as your Permalink URL …

 (Post – Permalinks URL)